 - Analysis of test results.

 Q #2) What is your understanding regarding a Test plan?

 Answer: When you have a clear idea of what, when, how, and who, then things become easier.
-Same is the case with software testing as well, where test plan is a document that consists of scope, approach, resources, and outline of the testing project as well as the activities for tracking the progress of the project.
+The same is the case with software testing as well, where the test plan is a document that consists of scope, approach, resources, and outline of the testing project as well as the activities for tracking the progress of the project.